DeshonS/atlas-AirBnB_clone/README.md

 # AirBnB Clone Project - Console

-The AirBnB console is a command interpreter designed to handle objects for the remainder of the airBnB project
+The AirBnB console is a command interpreter designed to handle objects for the remainder of the airBnB project.
+Going foward we will use this to manage the objects for the remaining parts of the project

 ## Usage